jromie0924/messenger/README.md

 Open two browser windows side-by-side and browse to http://localhost:5000

-You'll be presented with a login input field; on each field enter a different name - these can be anything you like.
+You'll be presented with a login input field; on each browser window enter a different name - these can be anything you like.
 As a result of the first pressing submit, you'll see a new queue created in the AMQP management with a UUID name.

 With both users "logged in," they can communicate with the current input.
 The "submit" button needs to be clicked with a mouse rather than with the "enter" or "return" key.
 You'll see the messages sent displayed, and originated user identified.